Lynn goes 8 strong inning, Rangers beat Rays 5-0

 ST. PETERSBURG, Fla.
+(AP) — The surging Texas Rangers are looking more and more like a serious playoff contender.

-(AP) — Lance Lynn struck out 10 over eight innings of three-hit ball, and the Texas Rangers beat the Tampa Bay Rays 5-0 Friday night for their season-best sixth-consecutive win.
+Lance Lynn struck out 10 over eight innings of three-hit ball, and the Rangers beat the Tampa Bay Rays 5-0 Friday night for their season-best sixth-consecutive win.

 Lynn (10-4) allowed just one runner to reach third base.
 The right-hander held Tampa Bay without a hit from two outs in the second until Willy Adames opened the eighth with a double.